 Option 2: Reusable

 Could your business promote and sell reusable options?
-More and more products are being developed from reusable materials such as glass, silicone, bamboo, titanium, stainless steel, ceramics and dishwasher-proof reusable plastics.
+More and more products are being developed from reusable materials such as glass, silicone, bamboo, titanium, stainless steel, ceramics and reusable plastics.
 Businesses now have access to washable, reusable and cost-effective alternatives.